4 Common UX Mistakes (Plus Tips to Avoid Them)

 UX design may seem like an easy task for many designers, but that’s not always true.
 There’s a lot you need to think about, and there are certainly many mistakes that we often make without realizing that we are on the wrong path.

-In this article, I’ll cover four common blunders that designers often make without knowing that they are hurting their design.
+In this article, we’ll cover four common blunders that designers often make without knowing that they are hurting their design.
 We’ll look at each blunder as well as some solutions to keep your design on the right track for a better user experience!

 UX Mistake 1: Focusing too Much on Visuals and Not Experience